danjelito/wse-pending-result/README.md

 - Pending results from Core Course, both from offline and online centers.
 There are four files exported.

 ## External Dependencies
 1. File `Trainer Working Days (Sync with Local).xlsx`, located on Devan's Google Drive.
 This is used to get each teacher's center.
+Update it on a monthly basis.
 Download the file from Google Drive and place it into your local folder.

 ## How to Use
 - Download the pending result report from Core Course.